tmcode7/Fun-with-APIs/README.md

 # Fun-with-APIs
-Projects to learn more about implementing APIs in th frontend
+Projects to learn more about implementing APIs in the frontend